Step-by-Step Guide to Filing Your Federal Taxes

 Generally, one's "filing status" refers to their marital status and whether they file as "head of household."
-A head of household, for example, would be someone who is unmarried but is financially responsible for a household, such as a widow or a singler parent.
-Married couples have the option to file jointly -- as a unit -- or separately.
+A head of household, for example, would be someone who is unmarried but is financially responsible for a household.
+Married couples have the option to file jointly or separately.

 Deciding Which Tax Form to Use

 The main type of tax form used for filing tax returns is Form 1040.
 Most taxpayers now file their taxes using an e-file option, including Free File for taxpayers with an income of $72,000 and below (in 2020).
 If you mail in a paper form, you will have to fill out a Form 1040, U.S. Individual Income Tax Return, including any necessary Schedule forms.

 Taxpayers have the option of filing their taxes by sending in signed paper forms or doing it electronically, called "e-file."
 If you choose to mail your tax returns, you also have the option of downloading fillable forms that you then print out and sign.
 If you paper file, you will also have to attach copies of your W-2 and other required attachments.

 In order to file electronically, you may use third-party tax-preparation software or find an authorized IRS e-file provider (fees may apply).
 If you e-file, you are more likely to get your refund quicker than if you mail in your return.